Workers' Comp Adjuster Tricks & Insurance Company Tactics (2026)

 Your Best Defense: Knowledge and Representation

 Insurance companies count on injured workers being vulnerable, uninformed, and desperate.
-They use sophisticated tactics developed over decades to minimize payouts.
+They use sophisticated insurance company tactics developed over decades to minimize payouts.
 But you're not powerless.

-By understanding their playbook, you can protect yourself from the most egregious tactics.
+By understanding their playbook—from classic adjuster tricks to 2026's AI-powered denial strategies—you can protect yourself from the most egregious tactics.
 But the single best defense is hiring an experienced workers' compensation attorney who knows these games and fights back effectively.

 Free Case Evaluation: Fight Back Against Insurer Tactics